arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/datasheet/datasheet.md

 The PWM outputs are software configurable and for them to work you must provide the **V<sub>PWM</sub>** pin with the desired voltage between 8 and 24 VDC, you can set the period and duty-cycle by software.

 ### Expansion Port
 The expansion port can be used to daisy-chain several Opta® Expansions and additional modules.
-To be accessed needs to be freed up from its breakable plastic cover and the connection plug added between each device.
+To access it, it needs to be freed from its breakable plastic cover, and the connection plug needs to be added between each device.

+It supports up to 5 expansion modules.
+To avoid potential communication issues, ensure the total number of connected modules does not exceed 5.

+If any issues occur with module detection or data exchange, double-check the connections and ensure the **Aux connector and clips are securely installed** within the expansion port.
+If problems persist, inspect for any loose or improperly connected cables.

 ## Device Operation
 ### Getting Started - IDE